|Did you know ...

 |Why has the representation of double quoted text changed?

 Prolog defines two forms of quoted text.
-Traditionally, single quoted text is mapped to atoms while double quoted text is mapped to a list of character codes (integers) or characters represented as 1-character atoms.
+Traditionally, single quoted text is mapped to atoms while double quoted text is mapped to a list of character codes (integers) or characters (atoms of length 1).
 Representing text using atoms is often considered inadequate for several reasons:

-Representing text as a list of character codes or 1-character atoms also comes at a price:
+Representing text as lists, be it of character codes or characters, also comes at a price:

 Lacking runtime information, debuggers and the toplevel can only use heuristics to decide whether to print a list of integers as such or as a string (see portray_text/1).

 While experienced Prolog programmers have learned to cope with this, we still consider this an unfortunate situation.